Get updates on relevant articles via e-mail.

-You can’t expect yourself to not feel at ‘home’ when you’re at home, right?
+You can’t expect yourself to not feel at ‘home’ when you’re at home.

-The best thing to do is create a space within your house that will be your ‘office space’.
-This space will only be used by you for work during the working hours.
+The best thing to do is create a space within your house that will be your office space.’
+You will only use this space for work during working hours.
 It could be a room or your study table.
-Try to make this space fresh with sunlight and greenery and cute little motivating quotes written on a notepad.
+Try to make this space fresh with sunlight, greenery, and cute little motivating quotes written on a notepad.

 Even if you want to eat or sleep or take a break, go to a different part of your room.
-This can give a clear distinction to your mind and body that a certain space in your home is only for work and nothing else.
+This can clearly distinguish your mind and body that particular space in your home is only for work and nothing else.

-The biggest shift in your work routine will be not having those moments of chit-chatting at the workplace with your peers or sharing a joke over at the coffee space.
-The presence of your coworkers is important for any social being whose absence will have an impact on the way we behave.
+The most significant shift in your work routine will be not having those moments of chit-chatting with your peers or sharing a joke over at the coffee space.
+The presence of your coworkers is essential for any social being whose absence will impact the way we behave.
 A study recently showed that 66% of employees feel lonely, disconnected, and un-collaborative during work from home.

-You need to take the same breaks that you used to take in your office.
-But the breaks can’t be for you to cook your meal or do a chore at home.
+It would be best if you took the same breaks that you used to bring in your office.
+But the holidays can’t be for you to cook your meal or do a chore at home.
 This overexerts your brain as you’re doing a task that is added to your routine work.

 Try to avoid these tasks during your work hours.
 Do them after just like you would on any other day.
-Utilize these breaks to genuinely take a break from work.
-Go to the balcony for some fresh air, or listen to the same music that you would usually listen to when you travel to work.
-This will help in creating a good balance during working hours, and help you stay refreshed.
+Utilize these breaks to take a break from work genuinely.
+Go to the balcony for some fresh air, or listen to the same music you usually listen to when you travel to work.
+This will help in creating a good balance during working hours and help you stay refreshed.

-What could have been easily discussed and done in a physical meeting tends to take much more time over a video conference.
-Time goes away in connectivity issues, then check-ins, then cutting while talking and many other small issues.
+What could have been easily discussed and done in a physical meeting takes much more time than a video conference.
+Time goes away in connectivity issues, check-ins, cutting while talking, and many other minor problems.

-These issues that lead to excessive or long meetings are not at all productive for you nor your team.
+These issues that lead to excessive or prolonged meetings are not productive for you or your team.
 It could have been time spent to get work done.
-What you can do is set a minimum amount of time for meetings per day, and nothing more.
+What you can do is set a minimum amount of time for meetings per day and nothing more.
 Consider it to be your daily quota.
 You can also consider using productivity tools or Emails to communicate work.

 Nobody likes work that is mundane, boring, and unexciting.
-People want to enjoy what they’re doing, especially in a time like this that is filled with anxiety and stress.
+People want to enjoy what they’re doing, especially in this time filled with anxiety and stress.
 Burdening with just work and work talks can kill a team’s motivation.
-It is important to make sure you and your team are having fun while working just like normal times.
+It is essential to make sure you and your team have fun while working, just like regular times.

-Have those spontaneous Zoom or Meet calls, instead of just having the calendarized ones, and discuss about that new show or movie you’ve watched, or play an online game together, or just talk about the good old times.
+Have that spontaneous Zoom or Meet calls, instead of just having the calendarized ones, and discuss that new show or movie you’ve watched, or play an online game together, or talk about the good old times.

-It’s important that we try to make the best out of what we have right now.
-The world is gripped by the virus, and work from home is going to be the norm for a while now.
-Let’s try to empathize with our fellow workers, understand that everyone is going through something, adjust our routines until we settle, and do the best we can for the greater good.
+We must try to make the best out of what we have right now.
+The virus grips the world, and work from home will be the norm for a while now.
+Let’s try to empathize with our fellow workers, understand that everyone is going through something, adjust our routines until we settle, and do our best for the greater good.